Separation Anxiety Disorder

 It is characterized as age or developmentally inappropriate fear of separation from an attachment figure.
 There is fear of losing an attachment figure, reluctance to be separated and a high degree of distress when experiencing separation.
-Separation Anxiety Disorder is a chronic, long term difficulty.
+That is to say, SAD is a chronic, long term difficulty.

-There is quite a bit of overlap between Separation Anxiety Disorder and other anxiety conditions.
+There is quite a bit of overlap between SAD and other anxiety conditions.
 There appears to be a hereditary pattern to separation anxiety disorder, at least according to one study.
 Also, parental overprotectiveness appears to be a contributor to separation anxiety whereas other forms of anxiety are associated with uncaring parenthood.

 Of importance, the presence of separation anxiety seems to predict a poorer response to the treatment of general anxiety and depression.
 What this means, is that if separation anxiety is a presenting feature CBT is less likely to help people with anxiety and depression.

-The anxiety in terms of drivers and presentation, how it comes out is similar between adult and child separation anxiety disorder.
-In adults, separation anxiety arises from being away from their children or spouses.
+Certainly, the anxiety in terms of drivers and presentation, how it comes out is similar between adult and child SAD.
+Further, in adults, separation anxiety arises from being away from their children or spouses.
 Issues arise with adults leaving home to go shopping or to work.

 It seems that the greatest risk factor for developing separation anxiety as an adult is having it as a child.
-Moving away for university, having a significant death in the family can also trigger separation anxiety.
-Adults who grew up with overbearing parents are also at risk.
+For instance, moving away from university, having a significant death in the family can also trigger separation anxiety.
+Further, adults who grew up with overbearing parents are also at risk.

 Concern for close friends and family is normal.
 However, people with separation anxiety disorder fear being apart and their concerns manifest in different ways: